 The Academic Advancement Lab and Tutorial Center (AALTC) houses self-paced, open entry basic skills classes and the Tutoring Center.
 It is located in the Liberal Arts Building, Room 206.
 The AALTC also serves as an overflow open computer lab when the computers in the new campus Library are all in use.
-The AALTC is open Monday-Thursday, 7:30 a.m. to 9:30 p.m and Friday, 7:30 a.m. to 4:30 p.m.
+During the summer, the AALTC is open Monday-Thursday, 7:30 a.m. to 9:30 p.m.